 - Provide participants with scenarios found in the List of Scenarios.
 Discuss scenarios with participants, highlighting as appropriate local guidance on COVID-19.
 Scenarios and answers are based on the fact sheet mentioned above and podcast; however, scenarios also build on information shared in CORE’s COVID-19 How to Protect Yourself and Stop the Spread of the Virus video and Resettling to the United States During the COVID-19 Pandemic fact sheet and podcast.

 - Ask participants: How would they find accurate and up-to-date information on COVID-19?
-Share how to find local information and encourage participants to check the COVID-19 page on the Resettlement Navigator website, COREnav.org.
+Share how to find local information and encourage participants to check the COVID-19 page on the Settle In website, Settleinus.org.

 - You may add additional scenarios or reduce the number of scenarios, as relevant for your given context.

 - You could change the scenarios into role plays.

 Ideally, Cultural Orientation is meant to be delivered in-person and in a group setting.
 However, this may not always be possible.
 The COVID-19 pandemic has driven the need for remote Cultural Orientation.
 In order to ensure refugees still receive critical Cultural Orientation messages in these instances, CORE recommends the following resources to assist providers in remote and telephonic Cultural Orientation delivery.

 CORE has developed guidance and curriculum for conducting telephonic Cultural Orientation as a form of remote Cultural Orientation, when in-person is not possible.
 For telephonic Cultural Orientation, as with any form of Cultural Orientation, the topics covered should be consistent and align with the Cultural Orientation Objectives and Indicators.